 - Where you live

-A: No, insurance companies don’t treat older vehicles differently.
+No, insurers don’t treat older vehicles differently.
 You will be able to buy all of the same coverages as a brand-new model.
 The only effect on your auto insurance is that your rates may raise or lower, depending on the age and/or make and model.

-A: You can buy one without insurance, but you won’t be able to take it home.
-Dealers require you to show valid proof of insurance to drive the car off the lot.
-You can either add the car to your policy ahead of time or after the fact if you already have coverage for other cars.
+You can buy one without insurance, but you won’t be able to take it home.
+Dealers require you to show valid proof of coverage to drive the car off the lot.
+You can either add it to your policy ahead of time or after the fact.
 It’s best to contact your insurer before you purchase the vehicle.

 Be aware that, if you buy from a private seller, it’s illegal to drive the car until you fulfill your state’s minimum coverage requirements.